jrprice/Oclgrind/README.md

 If installing to a non-system location, you should add the `bin/` directory to the `PATH` environment variable in order to make use of the `oclgrind` command.
-If you wish to use Oclgrind via the OpenCL ICD (optional), then you should create an ICD loading point by copying the `oclgrind.icd` file from the build directory to `/etc/OpenCL/vendors/`.
+If you wish to use Oclgrind via the OpenCL ICD loader (optional), then you should create an ICD loading point by copying the `oclgrind.icd` file from the build directory to `/etc/OpenCL/vendors/`.